lql6607/liuqingliang.github.io/_pages/about.md

 # 💬 Professional Service
-- *Reviewer of Conference*: ACM MM 23
+- *Reviewer of Conference*: ACM MM 2023/2024
-- *Reviewer of Journal*: Applied Mathematical Modelling, Signal Image and Video Processing, Journal of Engineering and Applied Science
+- *Reviewer of Journal*: Knowledge-Based Systems, Signal Image and Video Processing, Journal of Engineering and Applied Science